Support the news

-Pop singer-songwriter Jason Mraz is out with his sixth studio album this week, "Know."
+Pop singer-songwriter Jason Mraz is out with his sixth studio album, "Know."
 Mraz called the album a love letter to his wife.

 He is also opening up more about his sexuality after penning a letter to the LGBT community in honor of Pride Month, in which he said, "I am bi your side."

 Here & Now's Jeremy Hobson speaks with Mraz (@jason_mraz) in the midst of his "Good Vibes" tour.

 "When I feel good, I sing," Mraz says, "and then singing makes me feel good, and it just escalates and becomes a constant feel-good experience."

 On the positive, "feel-good" nature of his music

 "The through line for me is always vocally driven, positive articulation and some stuff that you can sing along to no matter what the genre is.

 "I do write songs when I'm sad.
 I do write songs when I'm frustrated, but those aren't the ones I'm gonna bring to the stage, because a stage is typically a place where I've asked 1,000 or 5,000 people to gather, to sing and dance, and have a good time.
 So feel-good songs are what I want to bring to that event."

 On the album as a love letter to his wife and the song/music video "Might As Well Dance," which includes clips from their wedding

 "For the video, we had not yet shared our wedding video, except with those who attended.
 And as we were sitting in bed one night, looking through different clips that we might be able to use for a video about dancing, we said, 'Well, what if we put a couple of clips from our wedding video of dancing?'
 And then, once we started looking at that old footage again, we realized we should just make the entire video about our wedding.